-To answer the most pressing question on everyone’s mind: yes, you can become addicted to cocaine after just one try.
+To answer the most pressing question on everyone’s mind: yes, cocaine is very addictive and can lead to addiction even after just one try.
 Though instances of such are far less common compared to drugs like fentanyl or heroin, cocaine still carries a significant risk of causing addiction.
 As for the specific timeframe of how long it takes to get addicted to cocaine?
 It can vary, depending on a number of factors, some of which are uncontrollable like genetics, stress, and age.
 Those aside, there are a few factors that cocaine users do have control over and can determine how quickly cocaine addiction happens.

 Cocaine’s Short Half-Life

 A cocaine high is easy come, easy go – and often leads to a cycle of constantly chasing that high.
 The psychoactive effects of cocaine occur quickly upon entering the body, happening in as little as a few minutes.
 Users feel a rush of pleasure, confidence, and energy as their bodies are flooded with dopamine – but it doesn’t last long.
-Those good feelings from cocaine typically end after 30 minutes or as quickly as 5 depending on the user’s tolerance.
+Because cocaine has a short half-life, those good feelings from cocaine typically end after 30 minutes or as quickly as 5 depending on the user’s tolerance.
 This usually causes a dangerous pattern of bingeing and crashing which can easily turn into compulsive abuse.
 In addition to an increased frequency of use, the dosage tends to increase as well, exponentially increasing the risk of developing a cocaine addiction.

 Method of Use